sisinflab/LoG-2023-GNNs-RecSys/README.md

 📚 Materials: **\[[website](https://sisinflab.github.io/tutorial-gnns-recsys-log2023/)\]** **\[[slides](./slides/)\]** **\[[codes](./codes/)\]** **\[[papers](./papers/)\]**

-**\[UPDATE\]** We kindly ask you to fill in this anonymous form regarding the overall quality of the tutorial: https://docs.google.com/forms/d/1Am4LBsYtyOVzo3axIRqYOC7vHOB5BQ9aSMyvTsjjF7I/edit.
+**\[UPDATE\]** We kindly ask you to fill in this [anonymous form](https://docs.google.com/forms/d/1Am4LBsYtyOVzo3axIRqYOC7vHOB5BQ9aSMyvTsjjF7I/edit) regarding the overall quality of the tutorial.
 As we are planning to present it to other venues, your feedback might be extremely important for us 🙏🙂

 ## Abstract